sayanee/atom-background-pic/README.md

 ## Quick start

 1. Install package `apm install atom-background-pic`
-- Toggle it on with `cntl + opt + o`
-- Close all editors to view a new Flickr image everyday
+- Close all editor tabs / panes to view a new image from Flickr everyday

 ## Credits